7Rocky/trivial-asr/README.md

 Next, you will need to create the services mentioned before.
 Once created, you can generate credentials for local use, generated as a JSON file.
 You should get the `"apikey"` and the `"url"` from each service and copy them in their corresponding properties file of [resources](src/main/resources).
 Remember to remove "template" from the filenames.

+The App ID service is more complicated.
+I recommend reading the documentation and watching some videos of this [YouTube playlist](https://www.youtube.com/playlist?list=PLbAYXkuqwrX2WLQqR0LUtjT77d4hisvfK).

 Finally, and assuming that [Java 1.8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) and [Maven](https://maven.apache.org/download.cgi) are correctly installed, you can clone this repository and run the following commands in a terminal:

 ```